 Now that we are in the midst of fall and the holiday season is kicking off, there is no better time to give your pantry a quick clean-out to prepare it for all the cooking, baking, and entertaining that's ahead.
-Carve out a little time this week to purge these five items and you'll be left with a fresh pantry that's ready to take on all the fun that comes with this most festive season.
+Carve out a little time this weekend to purge these five items and you'll be left with a fresh pantry that's ready to take on all the fun that comes with this most festive season.

 With all the baking you're about to do, you want your cinnamon, nutmeg, and other spices to be up to snuff.
 Although dried herbs and spices don't technically go bad, they do loose their potency quicker than you may think.
 The shelf life can vary but a general rule of thumb is whole spices are best within two years, while ground spices are really only good to use within one year.
 Use your nose to be sure: If the spice doesn't have much aroma and smells more like the pantry than anything else, it's time to toss it.

 Related: 5 Tips for Storing Your Spices